JSS95/dawiq/doc/source/user-guide/multi-dcls.rst

 .. currentmodule:: dawiq

-Sometimes the items in your model may need to store data from different dataclasses.
+Sometimes the items in your model may need to store the data from different dataclasses - not only the data but the dataclass type should be modifiable.
+This requires complicated delegate to update both the widget and the model.

 Basic example
 =============

 As an example, we create a widget which consists of:

-* Combo box to display dataclass types of the model.
-Change of index submits data.
+* Combo box to choose the dataclass type.
-* Stacked widget which contains data widgets.
+* Stacked widget which contains the data widgets.
 * Buttons to change the model index.

 Creating the dataclasses